FoNDUE-HTR/FoNDUE_Wolfflin_Fotosammlung/README.md

 ## How to cite ##

-If you use this software, please cite it as below :
+If you use this dataset, please cite it as below :
-Jacsont, P., Gabay, S., Weddigen, T. _GroundTruth for archival data of the Kunsthistorisches Institut UZH_, version 1.0 : Arcimboldo, janvier 2023.
+Jacsont, P., Gabay, S., Weddigen, T. _GroundTruth for the Heinrich Wölfflin Fotosammlung of the Kunsthistorisches Institut UZH_, version 1.0 : Arcimboldo, janvier 2023.

 ## E-mail ##